 The list of important factors is not exhaustive.
-When relying on forward-looking statements, the foregoing factors and other uncertainties and events should be carefully considered, especially in light of the political, economic, social and legal environment in which the Group operates.
-Forward-looking statements speak only as at the date of this Registration Document.
+When relying on forward-looking statements, prospective investors should carefully consider the foregoing factors and other uncertainties and events, especially in light of the political, economic, social and legal environment in which the Group operates.
+Forward-looking statements speak only as at the date of this Prospectus.
 The Company expressly disclaims any obligation or undertaking to disseminate any updates or revisions to any forward-looking statements contained herein to reflect any change in the Group's expectations with regard thereto or any change in events, conditions or circumstances on which any such statements are based unless required to do so by applicable law, the Prospectus Regulation Rules, the Listing Rules, the Disclosure Guidance and Transparency Rules of the FCA or the Market Abuse Regulation (Regulation (EU) 596/2014), as it forms part of domestic law in the United Kingdom by virtue of the EUWA.
-The contents of these paragraphs relating to forward-looking statements are not intended to qualify the statements made as to the sufficiency of working capital in this Registration Document.
+Investors should note that the contents of these paragraphs relating to forward-looking statements are not intended to qualify the statements made as to the sufficiency of working capital in this Prospectus.